gu-gridh/moravian/README.md

 # Run in Container
 Install `podman-compose` if you haven't already.
-It works best with a .env file in the moravian/moravian/moravian folder with the same values for DB_LOCAL_NAME, DB_LOCAL_USER, DB_LOCAL_PASS, HOST, PORT, DJANGO_SETTINGS_MODULE as in podman-compose.yml.
+It works best with a .env file in the moravian/moravian/moravian folder with the same values for DB_LOCAL_NAME, DB_LOCAL_USER, DB_LOCAL_PASS, HOST, PORT, DJANGO_SETTINGS_MODULE as well as a SECRET_KEY as in podman-compose.yml.
 Then run
 ```
 podman-compose up --build
 ```